This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 2 tablespoons olive oil

-• 1 onion finally diced or grated
+• 1 onion, finally diced or grated

-• 3-4 garlic cloves minced or grated
+• 3 to 4 garlic cloves, minced or grated

 • teaspoon salt

-• 1 red pepper diced
+• 1 red bell pepper, diced

 • 2 bay leaves